richafnu/Viva/Viva/insights/copilot-data-privacy-security.md

 audience: Admin
 ---

-# Data, Privacy, and Security for Microsoft 365 Copilot in Viva Insights
+# Data, privacy, and security for Microsoft 365 Copilot in Viva Insights

 Analysts can take advantage of the many features in Microsoft 365 Copilot for Viva Insights including suggestions for metrics, filters, and attributes to use in queries.